12 Agile Skills for Every Graduate

 Showing you have these skills

-Self-management and collaboration: Successfully completed multiple projects in team environments by managing personal tasks and coordinating with team members to meet tight deadlines.
+Self-management and collaboration: Completed multiple projects in team environments by managing individual tasks and coordinating with others to meet tight deadlines.

-Problem-solving and adaptability: Quickly resolved unexpected challenges during project development by adjusting workflows and suggesting alternative solutions that kept the project on track.
+Problem-solving and adaptability: Resolved unexpected challenges during project work by adjusting workflows and proposing alternative solutions that kept delivery on track.

 Related: STEM Skills Take You Further